nerc-project/nerc-docs/docs/openshift/applications/creating-a-sample-application.md

 on the application name in the **Project Overview** page.

 7. On the **Topology View** menu, click on your application, or the application circle if you are in graphical topology view.
-In the details panel that display, scroll to the **Routes** section on the Resources tab and click on the link to go to the sample application.
+In the details panel that displays, scroll to the **Routes** section on the Resources tab and click on the link to go to the sample application.
 This will open your application in a new browser window.
 The link will look similar to `http://<appname>-<mynamespace>.apps.shift.nerc.mghpcc.org`.